bp4mc2/archimate2rdf/README.md

 .
 ```

 It is clearly visible, that even in the pre-3.0 versions of ArchiMate, this mapping is problematic with regard to the name or documentation of the relationship.
-An how would we map the following diagram:
+An how would we map the following model:

 ![](images/reification.png)